Constitutional referendum to remove presidential term limits divides Central African Republic

 The new constitution would replace the one adopted at Touadera’s inauguration in 2016, when the country was in a civil war and 80% of it was not under state control.
 If the new constitution is passed, it could entrench the ruling party’s power indefinitely, analysts say.

-“This referendum basically confirms the fears of authoritarian drift (in CAR),” said Enrica Picco, Central Africa project director with the International Crisis Group.
+“This referendum basically confirms the fears of authoritarian drift” in Central African Republic, said Enrica Picco, Central Africa project director with the International Crisis Group.
 The new constitution would weaken checks on the executive by opposition parties, closing the space for Central Africans to participate in democratic decision-making, she said.

-The proposed changes also would lift requirements that executive decisions be debated by the legislative and permit Central Africans with dual nationalities to vote.
+The proposed changes also would lift requirements that executive decisions be debated by the legislature and would permit Central Africans with dual nationality to vote.

-“Now that there is peace … the time has come for us to take action,” said Fidel Gouandjika, a presidential advisor.
+“Now that there is peace … the time has come for us to take action,” said Fidel Gouandjika, a presidential adviser.

 Opposition groups accuse the ruling party of making a draft of the new constitution publicly available too late for people to make informed decisions, less than three weeks before the referendum, said Picco.